rafaeljesus/rabbus/README.md

 * A tiny wrapper around [amqp](github.com/streadway/amqp) exchanges and queues.
 * Auto reconnect to RabbitMQ broker.
-* Relies on circuit breaker pattern for sending messages.
+* Relies on circuit breaker and retry for sending messages.
 * Golang channel API.

 ## Installation